Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Methodology

 We investigated dozens of the best accounting and invoicing software solutions to help small business owners as they research and choose the right accounting software for their needs.
-We reviewed each platform’s payment and invoicing capabilities, integrations, mobile apps, report generation capabilities, supported user counts and customer service.
+We reviewed each platform’s payment and invoicing capabilities, integrations, mobile apps, report generation capabilities, supported user counts, and customer service.
 We also assessed pricing and free trial availability.

-QuickBooks Online FAQ
+QuickBooks Online FAQs

 Whether you need an accountant if you have QuickBooks is largely up to you.
 QuickBooks helps business owners keep records according to the double-entry accounting system (i.e., debits and credits).
-You may still want to hire an accountant to proofread your records and verify that you comply with tax laws and regulations.
+You may still want to hire an accountant to review your records and verify that you comply with tax laws and regulations.

 Bottom Line